 - Platform Ladders.
 Another self-supporting but non-adjustable ladder, these have a platform at the top.

 OSHA Ladder Safety Procedures

-Here is a list of things that a worker—or homeowner—should
+Here is a list of what a worker—or homeowner—should never do:

 - Place ladders on uneven surfaces

 - Use a ladder for something other than climbing up and down.
 They are not to be used as a ramp or platform—unless you have a platform ladder